Anna Maria Fox: Royal Cornwall Polytechnic Society

 The idea for the foundation of the Royal Cornwall Polytechnic Society was created by Anna Maria, Barclay and Caroline Fox, in 1832, when they were 17, 16 and 13, respectively.
 Their parents, uncles and aunts and their friends took up the idea with enthusiasm.

 In 1896, Anna Maria Fox was elected as Vice-Patroness of the Poly, sharing this role with the Prince of Wales.

-The Poly in Church Street, Falmouth hit serious financial problems in January 2010 and closed its commercial arm.
+The Poly is based in Church Street, Falmouth and operates as a cultural venue.

-Scary Little Girls

-A project about her was undertaken by Scary Little Girls in 2016; there was a year of community-centred events celebrating her 200th birthday.
-The project gathered oral testimonies from members of the Fox family, local residents with ties to Anna Maria's legacy, and people associated with the gardens, arts school buildings and societies she founded.
-These histories were then commemorated around the time with special blue fox plaques, linked together into a heritage trail by an app developed in partnership with Falmouth Arts School and University.
-Through the project, Scary Little Girls collaborated with The Poly, Falmouth University, Falmouth School of Art, Mawnan Church of England VA Primary School, the Fox family, Falmouth History Group and heritage volunteers to document Anna Maria Fox.

 Painting and art education

-She was a good amateur painter and organised of the Art section of the Annual Exhibition at the "Poly".
+Fox was a good amateur painter and organised of the Art section of the Annual Exhibition at the "Poly".
 The Cornwall Art Union was formed in 1852, associated with the Poly.
 Art classes run by the Poly were a precursor of the Falmouth School of Art.

+Commemoration

-The first purpose-built building of the School, in Arwenack Street, was given in memory of Anna Maria Fox.
+The first purpose-built building of the Falmouth School of Art, in Arwenack Street, was given in memory of Anna Maria Fox.
 The building, officially opened in August 1902 was refurbished in 2007.

+In 2016 a year of community-centred events celebrated Fox's 200th birthday.
+Led by Scary Little Girls, the project gathered oral testimonies from members of the Fox family, local residents with ties to Anna Maria's legacy, and people associated with the gardens, arts school buildings and societies she founded.
+These histories were then commemorated with special blue fox plaques, linked together into a heritage trail by an app developed in partnership with Falmouth Arts School and University.
+Scary Little Girls collaborated with The Poly, Falmouth University, Falmouth School of Art, Mawnan Church of England VA Primary School, the Fox family, Falmouth History Group and heritage volunteers to document Anna Maria Fox.